-- In each of subfigures (a), (b) and (c), with the increase of the number of VMs, the total completion time grows.
-This is quite straightforward, since more VMs are placed in the PMs, thus bringing more completion time. - 2) By comparison of (a), (b) and (c) of Fig. 7, we find that when the number of PMs increases, the gap of the total completion time between the 250 VMs and 200 VMs is increasing.
-This is due to the fact that, when PMs numbers are few, given a 250 VMs input, many VMs actually cannot be accepted.
+- In each of subfigures (a)-(c), with the increase of the number of VMs, the total completion time increases.
+This is quite straightforward, since more VMs are placed in the PMs, thus bringing more completion time. - By comparison of (a)-(c) of Figure 7, we find that when the number of PMs increases, the gap of the total completion time between the 250 VMs and 200 VMs increases.
+This is due to the fact that, when number of PMs is few, given a 250 VMs input, many VMs actually cannot be accepted.
 Thus, there is not much difference between 200 VMs input and 250 VMs.
 However, due to the increase of PM hosts, and thereby more resources, more VMs could be accepted into the cloud system, and we could get an increase in total completion time.
-This reason also applies to comparisons between Figs. 9 (a), (b) and (c), due to the increase of PM's capacity.
-On the other hand, Figs. 8 (a), (b) and (c) have the opposite trend, due to the increase of VM's resource demand.
+This also applies to comparisons between Figure 9(a)-(c), due to the increase of PM's capacity.
+On the other hand, Figure 8(a)-(c) shows the opposite trend, due to the increase of VMs' resource demand.